Mysterio: Subsequent schemes

-During the Spider-Men story line, it is revealed that Mysterio has crossed over to the Ultimate Marvel Universe multiple times.
-In the first time, he had a police technician set up surveillance equipment to the police department.
-However, after NYPD's police captain Frank Quaid asked the Ultimate version of Spider-Man to aid them to find the crook who was somehow able to stay ahead of his unit.
-The Ultimate version of Mary Jane Watson, Spider-Man's love interest, figured out how the criminal does it after the hero informed her of the situation.
-After the police arrested his accomplice, the villain vowed to get even with Spider-Man and then escapes.
-Mysterio appears again in Ultimate Comics Spider-Man #1, blasting the Ultimate version of the Kingpin out the window of a skyscraper following the "Ultimatum".
+During the Spider-Men story line, it is revealed that Mysterio has crossed over to the Ultimate Marvel universe multiple times..
+Mysterio later appears in Ultimate Comics Spider-Man #1, blasting the Ultimate version of the Kingpin out the window of a skyscraper following the "Ultimatum".
 He publicly confesses to Wilson Fisk's murder and threatens the city, stating that he is now in charge.
 He releases a fear hallucinogen across Manhattan to rob the Federal Bank.
 Spider-Man stops him and Mysterio's personal hatred for the web slinger increases.
 Creating an illusion of the Hulk to lure Spider-Man to him, Mysterio ambushes and severely wounds the hero.
 Before Mysterio can unmask and kill Spider-Man, a mysterious vigilante rescues him and together they defeat Mysterio, revealing his true face.
 Mysterio finds Spidey's blood on his broken armor and designs a Spider-Slayer that personally targets Peter.
 Spider-Man defeats it.
 Before Mysterio can do anything else, the police rush to his hideout which they found by tracking a piece of Mysterio's tech.
 Mysterio curses and proceeds to blow up his hideout.
 He encounters the mainstream Spider-Man after his last travel.
-In the struggle, Spider-Man is transported to the Ultimate Universe, where Mysterio reveals that his Ultimate counterpart is simply a robotic avatar controlled remotely.
-Refusing to allow Spider-Man to escape, Mysterio sends a robot avatar after Peter and the new Spider-Man.
-Despite using chemical weapons to create the hallucination that both Spider-Men are fighting an army of their greatest foes, Peter's greater experience allows him to focus through Mysterio's illusions and destroy the avatar.
-Mysterio subsequently departs, reflecting that it is more appropriate to leave Spider-Man trapped in a world where he is dead, leaving Iron Man to examine his discarded technology.
-Mysterio is preparing to cement his victory by destroying the portal and trapping Spider-Man in the Ultimate universe forever.
-But unable to resist the temptation to see how his enemy is faring, he keeps the portal open long enough for Peter and the Ultimates to capture him.
-Despite his best efforts to throw them off with their worst fears, Mysterio is quickly defeated.
-Fury decides to keep him prisoner in the Ultimate universe due to his knowledge of Peter's secret identity.
-He is later questioned by the Ultimates when Galactus is accidentally transferred into the Ultimate universe after they determine that Galactus originates from Mysterio's world.
-Beck reveals that Galactus's past assaults had been defeated by his world's Reed Richards, allowing the Ultimates to send their Reed to Earth-616 to hack his counterpart's files on Galactus.
+In the struggle, Spider-Man is transported to the Ultimate Universe, where Mysterio reveals that his Ultimate counterpart is a remotely controlled robotic avatar.
+Despite his best efforts to throw Spider-Man and the Ultimates off with their worst fears, Mysterio is quickly defeated.
+Nick Fury decides to keep Mysterio prisoner due to his knowledge of Peter's secret identity.